LiangqinRen/PrivDNN/README.md

 PrivDNN uses five datasets and corresponding models, i.e., MNIST (LeNet5), EMNIST (LeNet5), GTSRB (AlexNet), CIFAR-10 (VGG16) and Tiny ImageNet (ResNet18).
 We train all models from scratch and execute experiments based on the well-trained models.
 The models we use can be found at [Google Drive](https://drive.google.com/drive/folders/15vXR91hg6reWBr-DBrMjz__W5c54w8Nm?usp=sharing).

-The model should be put into the corresponding folder as following.
+The model should be put into the corresponding folder as follows.

 | Models Name                                     | Folder                              |
 |-------------------------------------------------|-----------------------------------|